galaxyproject/training-material/topics/sequence-analysis/tutorials/ncbi-blast-against-the-madland/tutorial.md

   </tr>
 </table>

+> The fields are separated by tabs, and each row represents a single hit.
 For more details for BLAST analysis and output, we recommand you to follow the [Similarity-searches-blast](https://training.galaxyproject.org/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.html#similarity-searches-blast) tutorial.

 > <details-title>Further Reading about BLAST Tools in Galaxy</details-title>
 >
+>
 > Cock et al. (2015): [NCBI BLAST+ integrated into Galaxy](http://biorxiv.org/content/early/2015/05/04/014043.full-text.pdf+html)
 >
 > Cock et al. (2013): [Galaxy tools and workflows for sequence analysis with applications in molecular plant pathology](https://peerj.com/articles/167/)
-{: .details}
+> {: .details}